Hester Kaplan

 Hester Margaret Kaplan Stein is an American short story writer, and novelist.

-Life
+Early life and education

 Kaplan was born to a Jewish family, the daughter of novelist Anne (née Bernays) and author Justin Kaplan.
 Her maternal grandparents were Doris Fleischman and Edward Bernays, "the father of public relations" and nephew of Sigmund Freud.
 She grew up in Cambridge and graduated from Barnard College.

-She has taught writing at Rhode Island School of Design and teaches at Lesley University.
+Writing and teaching career

 Her work appeared in Ploughshares, Story, Glimmer Train, and Agni, "The Private Life of Skin", appeared in Southwest Review.

+She has taught writing at Rhode Island School of Design, the Knight Science Journalism Program at MIT, the Newport MFA Program, and currently teaches at Lesley University.

+Her book Twice Born: Finding My Father In the Margins of Biography was longlisted for the 2025 National Book Critics Circle Award for Autobiography.

+Personal life

 In 1987, she married Dr. Michael Stein.